Blockchain-Oracle/DaoGenius_PaalAI/api/governance-analytics-ts/README.md

 - Express.js
 - JWT for authentication
 - Swagger for API documentation
+- Docker for containerization

 ## Prerequisites

 - Node.js (v16 or later)
 - npm or yarn
+- Docker and Docker Compose (optional, for containerized deployment)

 ## Installation

+### Standard Installation

 1. Clone the repository:
 ```